 For kids, the Anderson Dairy offers colored lights, animatronic animals, and farm scenery, helping to teach kids about the history of Las Vegas and the dairy.
 While you’ll need to schedule your tour in advance, it’s free of charge.

 Check out local wetlands and the animals and plants living there by visiting the Clark County Wetlands Park.
 It offers bird viewing blinds, scenic views, hiking trails, ponds, and more.

 Hershey’s Chocolate World

-Indulge a sweet tooth and discover more about Hershey’s Chocolate when you visit Hershey’s Chocolate World.
-It’s a two-story area that includes an 800-pound Statue of Liberty done completely in chocolate.
+Indulge your sweet tooth and discover more about Hershey’s Chocolate when you visit Hershey’s Chocolate World.
+It’s a two-story area that includes an 800-pound Statue of Liberty made completely with chocolate.
 While there’s no cost to get in, you may end up spending a bit of money on the Hershey’s chocolate products or at the bakery counter that stocked with plenty of sweet treats.

 Carroll Shelby Museum and Factory Tours

 The Carroll Shelby Museum is located near the Las Vegas Speedway and it’s packed with incredible cars that are sure to make any car enthusiast excited.
 Tours of the production facilities are also available.
 You can visit the museum or you can go on the free tour for a more in-depth look at the cars and the production facility.